python-botogram/botogram/docs/api/telegram.rst

       *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: emoji

+      The unicode emoji related to the sticker.
+This is set by the author of the sticker, and it's completly arbitrary.

+      *This attribute can be None if it's not provided by Telegram.*

    .. py:attribute:: file_size

       The integer size of the file represented.